dotlin-org/dotlin/README.md

 In Kotlin, any class that implements `hasNext()` and `next()` is considered an iterator.
 In Dotlin, this is not the case.
 Instead, it's more like Dart: A class is only an considered an iterator if it implements `dart.core.Iterator`.
-This means the the Dart `Iterator` API is used: instead of `hasNext()` and `next()`, `moveNext()` and `current` are used.
+This means that the Dart `Iterator` API is used: instead of `hasNext()` and `next()`, `moveNext()` and `current` are used.

 `kotlin.collections.Iterator` is not available.
-However, the `kotlin.collections.Iterator` subtypes are, changed to fit `dart.core.Iterator`: `MutableIterator`, `BidirectionalIterator`, `ListIterator`, and `MutableListIterator.
+However, the `kotlin.collections.Iterator` subtypes are, changed to fit `dart.core.Iterator`: `MutableIterator`, `BidirectionalIterator`, `ListIterator`, and `MutableListIterator`.

 ### Errors & Exceptions